 At Sierra Pacific Orthopedics, we are dedicated to providing all our orthopedic experts, including our wrist doctors, with every tool and resource they need.
 This includes state-of-the-art technology, a dedicated staff, and the strength that comes from working side-by-side with a team of orthopedic surgeons and specialty-trained physicians.

-Our fellowship-trained wrist specialists, Dr. Toby Johnson, Dr. Alexander Majors, and Dr. Cary Tanner, have dedicated their medical practices to patients with orthopedic issues, including those who need comprehensive wrist care.
+Our fellowship-trained wrist specialists, Dr. Erika Kuehn, and Dr. Alexander Majors, have dedicated their medical practices to patients with orthopedic issues, including those who need comprehensive wrist care.
 They are trained in the anatomy and function of the wrist to offer the expertise you need, from mending fractures to performing complex surgery, so you can get back to doing what you love.

-If you have a wrist injury or issue that is concerning you, contact us today at (559) 256-5200 or schedule an appointment online to receive the specialized wrist care you deserve.
+If you have a wrist injury or issue that is concerning you, contact us today at (559) 256-5200 or request an appointment online to receive the specialized wrist care you deserve.